Pastoral Land Management

 The responsibility remains on the individual to ensure that any activity undertaken is not likely to start a fire and that a Harvest and Vehicle Movement Ban is currently not in place in their local government area.

-To find out if a Harvest and Vehicle Movement Ban has been imposed you need to contact your local government and ask for their Bushfire Control Officer or Ranger Services.
+Local governments (LGs) have different ways to inform the community when a Harvest and Vehicle Movement Ban has been imposed, you can check the particular local government’s website, in some cases you can sign up with you LG for an SMS alert, or you can contact your local government directly and ask for their Bushfire Control Officer or Ranger Services.

 Back to top